alexthomas96/BypassDefender/README.md

 ## BypassDefender

-This is a C# project to make the defender process untrusted, and an attempt to stop the service using via token impersonation.
+This is a C# project to make the defender process untrusted, and an attempt to stop the service using token impersonation.
 Kindly use an elevated (adminsitrator) level command utility to execute.

 ### Methodology